 The Eureka College Bookstore is the best source for students, faculty, and staff, as well as alumni and families to purchase EC gifts and apparel.
-Bookstore hours are Monday through Friday from 9:00am - 3:00pm.
-Apparel and gift items are also available at www.eureka.edu/bookstore.
+Bookstore hours are Monday through Friday from 9:00am - 3:00pm and an hour before all home football games.
+The store is closed during all breaks.
+Apparel and gift items are also available at www.shopecgear.com.